timche/csgoserver-updater/README.md

 > Automatically update Counter-Strike: Global Offensive (CS:GO) Dedicated Servers running in [timche/csgo](https://github.com/timche/docker-csgo) image containers

+> [!WARNING]
+> This Docker image isn't maintained anymore since the release of Counter-Strike 2.

 ## How to Use This Image

 ```